ktorio/ktor-documentation/topics/websocket_deflate_extension.md

 }
 ```

-There are also several parameters that can be configured:

 ### Advanced configuration parameters

 #### Context takeover

-Specify if the client(server) should use compression window.
+Specify if the client (and server) should use compression window.
 Enabling these parameters reduce the amount of space
 allocated per single session.
-Please note that window size can not be configured due to limitations
+Please note that window size
-of [java.util.zip.Deflater] API and always equal to `15`.
+cannot be configured to limitations of [java.util.zip.Deflater] API.
+The value is fixed to `15`.

 ```kotlin
 clientNoContextTakeOver = false